sheldonlsides/3DCharacterAnimation/README.md

-# 3DCharacterAnimation
+# Mixamo 3D Character Animation in Unreal Engine 4

-Example of using a 3D character import from Adobe Mixamo into Unreal Engine4
+This project demos a animated character downloaded from Adobe Mixamo and using the character in an Unreal Engine 4 third person view game setup.